Finance Isn’t Taught in Schools

 There are plenty of things kids need to know about finances, but we have to take it one step at a time.
-And it begins with the basic terms.
+And it begins with the basic terms and concepts.

-We want to instill a sense of gratitude into our children as well.
+We want to instill a sense of gratitude, growth, and grit into our children as well.
 That’s must easier said than done, but it’s quite doable.

 Gratitude and thankfulness must be taught, because our society is focused on consumerism.
 It’s scary how advertisers are targeting children more and more in their marketing schemes.
 We’ve got to be prepared for this.

 Just for fun, we’ve also created a guide to help your child start blogging, if they’re interested.
 It’s a great way to improve writing skills, and make some money down the road.
 It’s also a great way to make business connections.